robertchase/meander/doc/add_server.md

 * `silent` is a flag that controls log messages produced by meander for each connection (default=False)
-* `before` is a list of callables to execute prior to calling the handler; each callable is invoked in order with the http_document (web.Request) as the only argument
+* `before` is a list of callables to execute prior to calling the handler; each callable is invoked in order with a `meander.Request` as the only argument

 If a pattern has only a `GET` method handler, then the dict of methods and handlers can be replaced with just a `HANDLER`.